sudheerkodali/Arrays-Lists-DSA/README.md

 | 1  | [what-are-Arrays-and-how-they-are-stored](#)

 ### 1:  Arrays stored
-    An Array is a collections of integers in one format
+    An Array is a collections of integers in one format.
   ![Arrays-list](./ArraysStored1/image1.png)

 # 2: Stored with 4 bits
-    *Array has each data elecated with '4' bits, and the numbers we have taken, for instance: 4*6 coloum's=20 bits =>4 is bis & 5 is coloums *
+    Array has each data elecated with '4' bits, and the numbers we have taken, for instance: 4*6 coloum's=20 bits =>4 is bis & 5 is coloums.
   ![Arrays-list](./ArraysStored1/image2.png)

 # 3: